wlach/eideticker/README.md

 Run `bootstrap.sh` in the root directory to set everything up.

+There are two additional steps required if you wish to capture video with HDMI or the PointGrey Camera

+#### HDMI

+From the root directory, type:

+    cd src/videocapture/videocapture/decklink && make

+#### Camera

+    cd src/videocapture/videocapture/pointgrey && make

 ### Phones

 You will need to install copies of [Orangutan](http://github.com/mozilla-b2g/orangutan)